FormidableLabs/serverless-jetpack/README.md

     - `simple`: Very small production and development dependencies.
     - `individually`: Same dependencies as `simple`, but with `individually` packaging.
     - `huge`: Lots and lots of development dependencies.
-- `Mode`: Project installed via `yarn` or `npm`?
+- `Pkg`: Project installed via `yarn` or `npm`?
 This really only matters in that `npm` and `yarn` may flatten dependencies differently, so we want to make sure Jetpack is correct in both cases.
 - `Type`: `jetpack` is this plugin and `baseline` is Serverless built-in packaging.
+- `Mode`: For `jetpack` benchmarks, either:
+    - `deps`: Dependency filtering with equivalent output to `serverless` (just faster).
+    - `trace`: Tracing dependencies from specified source files.
+Not equivalent to `serevrless` packaging, but functionally correct, way faster, and with smaller packages.
 - `Time`: Elapsed build time in milliseconds.
 - `vs Base`: Percentage difference of `serverless-jetpack` vs. Serverless built-in.
 Negative values are faster, positive values are slower.